csqrs/onlinejamming/README.md

 Here in St. John's we haven't had much trouble with latency, using our local server.
 However, the lack of mixing facilites has been a challenge.

+Update, December 2020: Not long after the workshop we started to have issues with poor connectivity in Jitsi, not due to the platform but due to local internet weather.
+The Auks have now migrated to Mumble/Murmur, the audio only platform, running on our local server, and we are finding it excellent!

 ## Resources

 ### Advocacy and talking about it: